Written by Ben Goodey | 15th August 2025

 We can make educated guesses at the topics LLM users are asking questions about using six methods:

-I ask every inbound lead that found me via ChatGPT what their prompts and journey were.
-One even brought the conversation up and read it back to me.
+I ask every inbound lead who found me via ChatGPT what their prompts and journey were.
+One even pulled the conversation up and read the exact prompt back to me — it said “I want an SEO agency in the B2B space who is staying up-to-date with AI,” and our agency came up.

 This kind of insight is gold dust.